Western Desert language: Dialect continuum

 The Western Desert Language consists of a network of closely related dialects; the names of some of these have become quite well known (such as Pitjantjatjara) and they are often referred to as "languages".

-As the whole group of dialects that constitutes the language does not have its own name it is usually referred to as the Western Desert Language.
+As the whole group of dialects that constitutes the language does not have its own name, it is usually referred to as the Western Desert Language.
 WDL speakers referring to the overall language use various terms including wangka ("language") or wangka yuti ("clear speech").
 For native speakers, the language is mutually intelligible across its entire range.

 Dialects

-Following are some of the named varieties of the Western Desert Language, with their approximate locations.
-Starred names are listed as separate languages in Bowern (2011 [2012]).
+Following are some of the named varieties of the Western Desert Language.